envy-project/envy-project.github.io/envyfile-reference.md

     help: 'run bundler'
 services:
   <span style="color: tomato" class="tooltip">compose-file: docker-compose.yml<span class="tooltiptext">An _optional_ docker-compose file, started and stopped with the ENVy environment</span></span>
+<span style="color: navy" class="tooltip">network:<span class="tooltiptext">The docker network configuration for envy.
+Specificy "host" to use docker's host networking (not fully implemented on Docker for Mac), or provide a dictionary with the options below</span></span>
+  <span style="color: orange" class="tooltip">name: my-docker-network<span class="tooltiptext">The name of a specific docker network for the envy container to run on.
+Usually only useful in conjuction with a docker-compose file</span></span>
+  <span style="color: orchid" class="tooltip">ports: <span class="tooltiptext">The list of ports to map from the environment to your host network.
+Useful for accessing web servers and similar that are run inside envy.</span></span>
+    - 43
+    - 80:8080
 </code>
 </pre></div></div>
 <br />